nodeshift/nodeshift/README.md

 #### configLocation
 This option is passed through to the [Openshift Rest Client](https://www.npmjs.com/package/openshift-rest-client).
 Defaults to the `~/.kube/config`

+#### token
+Auth token to pass into the openshift rest client for logging in with the API Server.
+Overrides the username/password

 #### username
 username to pass into the openshift rest client for logging in with the API Server.